Desire, Aspiration, and Doing What We Can

 on a cross-country bicycle trip, hoping to answer the question: what can I do?
 Portland

 I was fairly well-seasoned by the time I made it to Wyoming’s Wind River Canyon, having weathered the Coastal Range, Cascades, and Blue Mountains of Oregon; the Sawtooth Range in Idaho; and, of course, the Rockies.
-Such trials open up the traveler to seeing things we might not otherwise have seen, just as practice opens us up to insights that might not otherwise have visited us.
+Such trials open up the traveler to seeing things we might otherwise overlook, just as practice opens us up to insights that might not otherwise have visited us.
 The

 As I made my way up the canyon – past the grayish-beige of the Permian Period, the yellow, peach, and creamy rust of the Pennsylvanian Period, the creamy buff of the Ordovician Period, and the gray-brown of the Cambrian – I became more and more keenly aware that my very existence is supported by, dependent upon, and the result of all life that came before.
 Stem reptiles, lunged fish, invertebrates, the first flowering plants, single-celled life forms – if each and every one of those beings had not strived to its fullest, doing its part to fill in the web of life as completely as it could be filled, would we even be here today?
 This realization was given even greater poignancy by the fact that the Triassic Period marked a brand new blossoming of life after some catastrophic event caused the vast majority of all of those life forms to become extinct.
 On one hand, we might wonder what those now-extinct lives amounted to.
 But on the other hand we might ask how the right genetic codes could have been arrived at, the ones capable of surviving such a catastrophe, if each life form had not done what it could.

 Doing what we can – what else can we expect of ourselves?
-We can hold ourselves back from doing something because it may not measure up to what we consider to be making a difference.
+We can hold ourselves back from doing something because it may not measure up to what we consider adequate enough to make a difference.
 We can lament the shortness of our lives, the limitations of our bodies and minds, and the vastness of the work to do.
 But that doesn’t change the fact that we are here right now with work to do.
 The “lowliest” amongst us have done their part, lived out their karma, and paved the way for new generations of life.
-Let’s not lament the “lowliness” of what we have to offer.
-Let’s simply aspire to doing what we can – for the benefit of all beings.
+Let’s not lament the “meagerness” of what we have to offer.
+Let’s simply aspire to doing what we can, for the benefit of all beings.
 Perhaps that is where spiritual practice really begins.